curv3d/curv/docs/Theory.rst

 .. |sdf3a| image:: images/sdf3a.png
 .. |sdf3b| image:: images/sdf3b.png

 An SDF is continuous, and differentiable almost everywhere.
 At the differentiable points, the slope is 1, and the gradient points towards the closest boundary.
 (This is useful.)
 The non-differentiable points are equidistant between two boundary regions.

-The singular points that occur inside a shape are called the Skeleton or Medial Axis.
-(There is a technique for modelling shapes by specifying their skeleton.)
+The singular points that occur inside a shape are called the (Topological) Skeleton or Medial Axis.
+A tendril of the skeleton connects to the boundary of the shape at each (non-differentiable) corner or vertex point (2D) or edge (3D).

 Isocurves and Isosurfaces
 =========================